 In July and October 2017, Telkomsel received notifications that the Tax Authorities had filed a request for judicial reviews to the SC for cases relating to corporate income tax and VAT amounting to Rp62 billion and Rp1.2 billion, respectively.
-Telkomsel submitted its contra memorandum for judicial review in August 2017 and November 2017.
-In April 2018, SC already read verdict which reject the Tax Authoritiesq request.
-As of the date of approval and authorization for issuance of these financial statements, the Company has not yet received the official verdict from the SC.
-As of the date of approval and authorization for issuance of these financial statements, the Company has received 10 out of 11 official verdicts from the SC which reject the Tax Authoritiesq request.
-The verdicts are for cases relating to VAT amounting Rp1.1 billion for January to December 2011 period, except for June 2011.
-For June 2011 period, the judicial review is still in process.
+Telkomsel submitted its contra memorandum for judicial review in August and November 2017.
+As of the date of approval and authorization for issuance of these financial statements, Telkomsel has received partial official verdicts from the SC which rejected the Tax Authorities's request for VAT case amounting to Rp1.1 billion.

-On July 28, 2016 and in April 2017, Telkomsel received the tax audit instruction letter for compliance of fiscal year 2014 and 2015, respectively.
+On July 28, 2016 and March 24, 2017, Telkomsel received the tax audit instruction letter for compliance of fiscal year 2014 and 2015, respectively.
 As of the date of approval and authorization for the issuance of these consolidated financial statements, the tax audit is still in progress.